A Single Model Ensemble Framework for Neural Machine Translation using Pivot Translation: Experiments

 \subsection{Baselines}

 As an encoder-decoder NMT model, we use NLLB-200-distilled-600M~\cite{nllb}.
 When training NLLB, we use the Transformers library from HuggingFace~\cite{wolf2020huggingfaces}.
 AdamW optimizer~\cite{adamw} is used with a learning rate of $2e 5$, batch size of 2, and dropout with a probability of 0.1.
-When validation BLEU was not improved for 3 checkpoints, with 30k steps between them, we stopped training.
+When validation BLEU did not improve for 3 checkpoints, with 30k steps between them, we stopped training.